Vitiligo is a chronic disease characterised by patchy discolouration of the skin.

 In generalised vitiligo, depigmentation occurs on both sides of the body.
 Sufferers may experience flare-ups and these may cause the white patches to cover virtually the entire body surface.

 Vitiligo is incurable and the course is unpredictable.
-However, various individual treatment approaches are available, which are variably successful, depending on the type of vitiligo and where the depigmentation occurs.
+However, various individual treatment approaches are available, which are variably successful, depending on the form of vitiligo and where the depigmentation occurs.
 The face and neck often respond to treatment better than other parts of the body.

-- conventional phototherapy: treatment of affected areas of skin with UV light over several months to stimulate the formation of melanocytes
+- conventional phototherapy: external treatment of affected areas of skin with UV light over several months to stimulate the formation of melanocytes

 - phototherapy with laser: use of xenon chloride excimer laser for even more targeted irradiation of affected areas of skin, also to stimulate the formation of new melanocytes

 - PUVA therapy: a combined treatment involving the application of a substance (psoralen) to the skin prior to UVA irradiation to increase the skin’s sensitivity to light

 - cream treatment: application to the skin of active ingredients such as cortisone, calcipotriol or pseudocatalase

 - surgery: grafting of the sufferer’s own healthy cells onto diseased cells and use of melanocytes from the sufferer’s normal skin.
 There is currently no long-term experience with these surgical procedures and they cannot therefore be recommended at present.

 - avoid exposure to UV radiation from the sun; use suntan lotions and wear comfortable and loose-fitting clothing